 Best Overall: BIZOND Mini Clothing Steamer

 The BIZOND Mini Clothing Steam is a reliable steamer with a host of useful features that make it perfect for travel.
 The device is lightweight and compact, weighing 1.26 pounds and measuring 7.5 inches tall and 3.5 inches at its widest point.
-Unlike many other options, you can steam from all angles without spilling hot water or burning yourself.
+Unlike many other options, you can steam from all angles without spilling hot water.

 To use, simply fill up its 100-milliliter water tank and wait 25 seconds for the water to heat up.
 Once ready, this device will emit steam continuously for ten minutes—enough to de-wrinkle an entire outfit.
 It automatically shuts off after five minutes of not being used.

 You won’t need to fuss with filtered water, either: the steamer's built-in NANO filter removes organic matter and salt to prevent calcification and prolong the lifetime of the device.
 For extra peace of mind, this steamer also comes with a three-year warranty.